sasihara/01_othello/README.md

 This is an Othello game.
 It is possible to play with computer.

 ## Development environment
 I confirmed compiling and running under Microsoft Visual Studio Community 2019.
-I don't confirm with other versions of Visual Studio, but maybe okey because of using only basic windows APIs.
+I don't confirm with other versions of Visual Studio, but maybe okey because only basic windows APIs are used.

 ## History
 |Version|Release Date|Note|